This is a fluid document which is changing as new information and requirements become available.

 Routine cleaning and disinfecting is key to maintaining a safe environment for children and staff.

-We will clean and disinfect frequently touched surfaces and objects daily such as:
+We will clean and disinfect frequently touched surfaces and objects daily.

 When a student or staff member develops any symptoms of illness consistent with COVID-19 in a school or child care setting: